-If you are concerned that a child or young person is likely to suffer Significant Harm, you should make a telephone referral as soon as possible in line with the Referrals Procedure.
+If you are concerned that a child or young person is likely to suffer Significant Harm, you should make a telephone referral as soon as possible in line with the Contacts and Referrals Procedure.

 Where a person suspected of sexually abusing a child within their family network also works directly with children and young people, including in a voluntary capacity, then the concerns must be shared with the Local Authority Designated Officer (LADO).
 For further information please see the Responding to Allegations Against Staff, Carers or Volunteers.